taowen/tsdb-book/indexing/indexing.md

 ```
 The data will copy from data source cluster to log parser cluster and then to kafka cluster.
 It is very hard to co-locate the log parser and kafka in the same machine, as the whole point of log parsing could be shuffle different event to different topic in kafka.
 Then we are looking at double the bandwidth cost compared to kafka only solution.

+### Small Packet

+If the event is tiny, store it as a document in kafka will be costly.
+It is common to batch a bunch of events into a larger packet and store as one in kafka.
+In this batching process, we can reogranized the data from row oriented to column oridented.

 ### Status

 It is best practice to have a central logstash cluster setup in the middle to parse the logs.
 It has huge cost in terms of parsing and bandwidth.
 If we have structured and typed data already, we can skip this process altogether, just store the raw bytes in the right kafka topic, from the beginning the data stream.
 The reason we do not normally write kafka directly, but rather use a log based parsing solution is: